Many of the concepts introduced in

 #> Error in `cat_add_data()`:

 #> !
-The column with the name of the categories contains unexpected values:
+The column with the name of the options contains unexpected values:

 #> ✖ The value "category_6" is not valid.